dsvjetl/react-redux-tanstack-msw-js-starter/README.md

 3. You will be prompted to provide the following inputs:

-   - **Component Name**: Enter the name of your new React component, for example.: `Header`
+   - **Component Name**: Enter the name of your new React component, for example: `Header`

 4. Once the inputs are provided, Plop will generate the boilerplate files for your component in the appropriate directory under `components/ComponentName/`.

 5. Review the generated files and customize them as needed.

-This ensures quick creation of React components that follow the project's coding standards and directory structure.
+This ensures the quick creation of React components that follow the project's coding standards and directory structure.

 ### Linting and Formatting